Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

-Concerned and impacted citizens don't have a straightforward way of knowing what or how policies, regulations, and legislation (throughout this document referred as either **Legislative Artifacts** or **PR&L**) impact them or what they can do in response.
+Concerned and impacted citizens don't have a straightforward way of knowing what or how policies, regulations, and legislation (throughout this document referred as either **Legislative Artifacts** or **PR&L**) impact them or how they can share their approval, concerns, and/or questions with lawmakers.

 ### How can technology help?

-What is missing from this situation, and what this technology was intending to provide, is a means for people to:
+What is missing to help communities contribute their feedback related to PR&L, and what this technology was intending to provide, is a means for people to:

 - readily understand the PR&L language and intent without being a legal expert
 - sort or filter the PR&L efficiently
 - digest an understandable summary of PR&L
 - explore related or supporting information, advocacy groups, and other PR&L
 - make a determination of whether the PR&L will impact them
-- engage in the process
+- engage in the process of providing feedback about PR&L
 - communicate the potential effects of these PR&L on their life, family, or community to the author or sponsor of the legislation
 - share their stories and experiences with fellow residents and policy makers